 In the early 1980’s the United States Inspectors General, as a part of a review of the financial management system of the Virgin Islands Government, recommended that, in order to maintain an independent territorial audit function, the Audit Division become a separate and independent agency.
 Thus, on May 29, 1982, Act 4703 became law without the signature of Governor Juan Luis.
 Act 4703 created the Virgin Islands Bureau of Audit and Control as an independent agency of the Virgin Islands Government.
 The Bureau of Audit was to be headed by an inspector general and a deputy inspector general.
 These two key positions remained vacant, however, as the Bureau of Audit was still headed by a director.

 On January 27, 1989, Governor Alexander A. Farrelly nominated Steven van Beverhoudt and Roland Rigaud, as the first Inspector General and Deputy Inspector General respectively.
 Both nominations were approved by the Virgin Islands Legislature, and both men began their six-year term.
 Mr. Rigaud retired from government service in December 1994, and Mr. van Beverhoudt was re-nominated for a second term on March 2, 1995, by Governor Roy L. Schneider.
 Mrs. Susan Andrews served as Deputy Inspector General from September 1999 to March 2001.
-On February 28, 2002 Governor Charles W. Turnbull again nominated Mr. van Beverhoudt for a third term as Virgin Islands Inspector General, with the Legislature giving almost unanimous ( 14 – yeas, 1 – absent) support on June 22, 2002.
+On February 28, 2002 Governor Charles W. Turnbull again nominated Mr. van Beverhoudt for a third term as Virgin Islands Inspector General, with the Legislature giving support on June 22, 2002.
 Ms. Delia Thomas, a long-time auditor, was promoted to Deputy Virgin Islands Inspector General on June 24, 2002.
-Governor John P. de Jongh, Jr. re-nominated Mr. Van Beverhoudt for a fourth time as Virgin Islands Inspector General on June 10, 2009.
+Governor John P. de Jongh, Jr. re-nominated Mr. van Beverhoudt for a fourth time as Virgin Islands Inspector General on June 10, 2009.
 The 28th Legislature unanimously approved the re-nomination on August 20, 2009.
-More recently, on September 21, 2016, Governor Kenneth E. Mapp re-nominated Mr. van Beverhoudt for a fifth term, with the 31st Legislature giving a 14 – yes, 1- absent approval on December 20, 2016.
-Ms. Delia Thomas continues to serve as Deputy Virgin Islands Inspector General.
+On September 21, 2016, Governor Kenneth E. Mapp re-nominated Mr. van Beverhoudt for a fifth term, with the 31st Legislature giving approval on December 20, 2016.
+Mr. van Beverhoudt retired on November 30, 2021 after serving 32 years as the Inspector General.

 Foreseeing significant challenges to the independence of the Bureau of Audit from his first appointment in 1989, Inspector General van Beverhoudt lobbied the Virgin Islands Legislature for over ten (10) years for investigative authority and improvements to the independence of the agency.
 Finally, on December 14, 1999, despite the Governor’s veto, the Virgin Islands Legislature passed Act 6333, abolishing the Bureau of Audit and Control and creating the Office of the Virgin Islands Inspector General.